google/applied-machine-learning-intensive/v2/03_regression/00_introduction_to_regression/slides.md

 ---

-# What is the machine "learning?"
+# What is the machine "learning"?

 ![](res/regression4.png)